Accidental mindfulness: 5 mindful activities you probably already do

 Being mindful isn’t all about being silent, stopping your thoughts, accessing some abstract spiritual plane.
 It’s just being here.
 Now.
 In the moment.

 That’s easier said than done.
 Particularly with the pressures caused by the pace of modern life.
 Especially in the wake of a pandemic.
-Even more so when even the process of reopening is causing stress and anxiety.
+Even more so when even the process of reopening is making you feel overwhelmed and worried.

 There are ways to make it more simple, though.
 Once you cut through everything else, being mindful happens in three steps—observation, description, participation.